isomerpages/govtech-stp/_dcev-lane/travel-health-control-measures.md

 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Serve a 14-day <a href="https://safetravel.ica.gov.sg/health/shn">SHN</a> at an <a href="https://safetravel.ica.gov.sg/health/shn/sdf">SDF</a>, and:
 <ol style="margin-top:0px; list-style-type: lower-roman;">
 <li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Take a COVID-19 PCR test at the end of the SHN; and</li>
-		<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;"><b>[From 27 Jun 2021, 2359 hours]</b> Travellers serving SHN in dedicated SHN facilities to additionally undergo self-administered Antigen Rapid Test on Days 3, 7 and 11 of their arrival in Singapore.</li>
+		<li style="font-size:16px; margin-top:10px; margin-bottom:0px; line-height:1.5;">Travellers serving SHN in dedicated SHN facilities to additionally undergo self-administered Antigen Rapid Test on Days 3, 7 and 11 of their arrival in Singapore.</li>
 	</ol>
 	</li>
 	</ol>